vip-workshop/vip-workshop.github.io/index.md

      “Support from Afar?
 The Logic of Diaspora Sponsorship to Rebel Organizations” by Sara Daub (University of Maryland & The Hertie School)

+- December 8, 4pm GMT/11am EST/8am PST

+    "How Corporatist Institutions Shape Criminal Violence: Evidence from Mexico's Nucleos Agrarios" by Elena Barham (Columbia University)

+    "How Does the Geography of Surveillance Affect Collective Action in the Occupied Palestinian Territories?" by Sandra Penic (University of Geneva)

 ## Past Workshops